IronOnet/trading_bot/README.md

 # trading_bot
-A python trading bot using Deep learning to predict market movment
+A python trading bot using Deep learning to predict forex price movement for selected symbols

+#